-A tire is considered worn when the wear bars are visible or if only 0.031 in (0.8 mm) tread depth remains.
+A tire is considered worn when the wear bars are visible or if only 0.8 mm (0.031 in) tread depth remains.
 A worn tire can:

 - Be more easily damaged leading to tire failure.

 - Provide reduced traction.

 - Adversely affect stability and handling.